This Is How Long The Average Couple Is Together Before They Get Married

 Hamish Shephard, founder of Bridebook.co.uk, said the findings were evidence that "marriages are becoming stronger than ever, relationships happier and more committed than ever, and couples more independent and consensual in their decisions than ever.”

-We'd almost be sold on the idea of heading to the altar ourselves – if it weren't for the average U.S. wedding costing $35,329.
+The number of weddings even rose by 2.7% in the last year after a 50-year decline and the divorce rate is at its lowest since 1971, the report said.
+We'd almost be sold on the idea of heading to the altar ourselves – if it weren't for the average UK wedding costing £27,000.

 Advertisement